-Source: Capgemini Research Institute, 5G and edge in industrial operations survey, February-March 2021, N=789 industrial organizations that are at the pilot or earlier stages of 5G adoption; N=875 industrial organizations that have implemented 5G at a single site or are at the pilot or earlier stages of 5G adoption; N=946 industrial organizations that have implemented 5G at scale at multiple sites, single site, or are at the pilot or earlier stages of 5G adoption; Summary Summary
+Source: Capgemini Research Institute, 5G and edge in industrial operations survey, February-March 2021, N=789 industrial organizations that are at the pilot or earlier stages of 5G adoption; N=875 industrial organizations that have implemented 5G at a single site or are at the pilot or earlier stages of 5G adoption; N=946 industrial organizations that have implemented 5G at scale at multiple sites, single site, or are at the pilot or earlier stages of 5G adoption.

-More than a third of industrial organizations prefer to deploy private 5G networks

-Private 5G networks are the preferred model of industrial 5G implementation overall (by that we mean 5G networks set up within an industrial site or campus using privately purchased 5G spectrum or leasing an operator's spectrum in countries where industries cannot purchase their own private spectrum).
-More than a third (35%) of industrial organizations in our survey prefer private 5G networks compared to alternate implementation models (see Figure 5).
+More than a third of industrial organizations prefer to deploy private 5G networks in our survey prefer private 5G networks compared to alternate implementation models (see Figure 5).
 Given that they are physically isolated from public networks, private 5G networks provide organizations with complete control over their networks and data.
 In addition, they promise higher performance levels given that they are free from wireless interference.
 We found that 58% of organizations see higher performance as a major driver of private network adoption.